shu-gong/intan-real-time-analysis/ReadMe.md

 ###### This program can be used to train your mouse.

-**mouse_reward.py:** It consists of demo codes of parsing neural signals from Intan Recorder and transform these signals into sound frequency.
-This program can also sent signals to an Arduino to control a water pump or any other rewarding system.
+**mouse_reward.py:** It consists of demo codes for parsing neural signals from Intan Recorder and transform these signals into sound frequency.
+This program can also send signals to an Arduino to control a water pump or any other rewarding system.
 To run it, you need to activate the Intan network port.
 Go to Intan->Network and click all bottons  'connect'.
 Then go to the folder where the program is and type 'python mouse_reward.py' in a Terminal or Command Line of a computer.

 For example: